Call for Abstracts

 - poster presentation (DIN A0 portrait format)

-Submission of papers will be required at a later stage.
+Submission of papers is mandatory and will be required at a later stage.
 The proceedings will be published at the conference.

 Final versions of the accepted papers will be made freely accessible on NDT.net - Open Access Archive in a special issue of the e-Journal of Nondestructive Testing ISSN 1435-4934 (www.ndt.net).

 By submitting a paper you agree to the following publication procedure: I accept that the conference committee is authorized to transfer my submitted paper(s) and author data to NDT.net for publication.
 I agree to the following publication license: Copyright 2024 - by the Authors.
 Licensed under a Creative Commons Attribution 4.0 International License."

 - Exchange latest achievements in SHM and related fields

 - Incubate initiatives for future SHM developments and deployments